-Financial aid recipients must make adequate progress toward their degrees each semester and meet all other requirements of the award, or financial support may be discontinued.
-It is the responsibility of each recipient to confirm the tax status of any award with the Internal Revenue Service.
+Any applicant who fills out the application for SLIS financial aid, which is part of the SLIS master's and Specialist applications, will be considered for all financial aid awards listed below.
+A student must be admitted to a graduate degree program in order to be eligible for financial aid from SLIS.
+Students with financial assistance must make adequate progress toward their degree each semester and meet all other requirements of the award, or financial support may be discontinued.
+Stipends and salaries earned by graduate students are taxable.
+It is our understanding that fellowships and fee scholarships are not taxable under current regulations; however, it is the responsibility of each recipient to confirm the tax status of any award with the Internal Revenue Service.

-Fee Scholarships/Hourly Positions Each year the School of Library and Information Science awards approximately 30 fee scholarships for the academic year to students on the Bloomington campus.
-These awards cover 30 credit hours of tuition fees, excluding the university's dedicated fees, which are currently about \$22 per credit hour.
+Fee Scholarships Each year the School of Library and Information Science awards a number of scholarships for the academic year to students on the Bloomington campus.
+These awards cover 30 credit hours of tuition fees, excluding the university's dedicated fees. which are currently about \$22 per credit hour.
 The majority of these scholarships are awarded to students matriculating in the fall semester, and the 30 credit hours of fee scholarship must be used within one calendar year of the award.
-These awards are linked to the guaranteed hourly positions in the school or the University Libraries.
-The positions offer valuable experience to students who show high potential as information professionals.
-Acceptance of the fee scholarship requires acceptance of the hourly position offered.
-No SLIS master's or Specialist student may receive one of these fee scholarships for more than one calendar year.
+These awards are linked to the guaranteed hourly positions described below.
+Acceptance of the fee scholarship implies acceptance of an hourly position.
+No SLIS master's or Specialist student may receive a fee scholarship for more than one calendar year.
+Deadlines for applications are indicated in earlier section on application procedures.